chingu-voyages/v10-geckos-team-14/README.md

 ## Overview

-On-Demand Household and Personal Services Booking System developed during Chingu's Voyage 10.
+On-Demand Household and Personal Services Booking System developed during Chingu’s Voyage 10.
 Chingu is a global collaboration platform that connects motivated learners who have shared goals to learn, help, and build together.
 Chingu is a Korean word meaning ‘friend.’
 As a Chingu, you are a part of a friendly and supportive community of coders, one that has a shared goal of acquiring and refining their skills.

 Chingu is a flexible & remote learning program for developers and aspiring developers who want to complete projects and gain experience.
 We provide deadlines, collaboration experiences, accountability tools, and a friendly community with shared goals.

 ### Challenge 💪

-Typically a six (6) week adventure, Chingu Voyage 10 Team #14's repository was created on July 17, 2019, fourteen (14) days after most chingu counterparts.
+Typically a six (6) week adventure, Chingu Voyage 10 Team #14's repository was created on July 17, 2019, fourteen (14) days after most Chingu counterparts.
 The target is MVP completion approximately twenty-five (25) days after repository creation.

 #### Modified Schedule 📆